tipsyfermion/BCS_Mapping_of_Brain_Signals_2020/literature_reviews/README.md

 1. Analysing neural time series data: theory & practice by Mike Cohen
 2. Electric Fields of the Brain by Paul Nunez & Ramesh Srinivasan
 3. An introduction to the event related potential technique by Steven Luck

-The resource used to easily access research papers was [Sci-hub](https://sci-hub.tw/)